yonnyZer0/apify-review-scrapers/README.md

   "url_list": [{"URL": "https://www.tripadvisor.com/Restaurant_Review-g186338-d814048-Reviews-Carluccios_St_Christophers_Place-London_England.html", "cutoff_date": "2017-12-9", "id": "any_your_string"}]
 }
 ```
-<a href="https://www.apify.com/docs/api/v2#/reference/key-value-store/record/get-record">How to get record from apify kvstore?</a>

 <b>"normal"</b>
 This setting requires to set at least additional ```"locations"``` parameter which contains list of START URLS.
 It will then listing all possible restaurants visible in these locations and it will extract all possible reviews and informations.